qrotor.system

 Potential energy units must be in meV.

-Activation energy or energy barrier, from the ground torsional state to the top of the potential barrier, max(V) - min(eigenvalues)
+Activation energy or energy barrier, from the ground torsional state to the top of the potential barrier, max(V) - min(eigenvalues).
+In meV.

 Torsional excitations, as the difference between each energy level with respect to the ground state.